-Drive out of Adelaide in almost any direction and before too long you’ll find yourself among the vines.
+Drive in almost any direction from Adelaide and before too long you’ll find yourself surrounded by rolling hills clad in grape vines.

-South Australia produces half of Australia’s wine and three quarters of its premium drops, and the wine regions clustered around Adelaide are some of the country’s best.
+South Australia produces half of the country’s wine and three quarters of its premium drops, and the wine regions clustered around the capital are world renowned.

 For amazing fortifieds, make Seppeltsfield your first port of call.
 Down in the Centennial Cellar there’s an unbroken line of deliciously sweet tawny vintages stretching back well over a century.
 Book a tour of the cellar combined with lunch at in-house eatery Fino.